 Since then, spending reviews have been an integral part of the government’s internal procedure for preparing the federal budget.
 They are used to reassess priorities and to review the effectiveness and efficiency of the measures and programmes that are financed with taxpayers’ money.
 This helps to improve the effectiveness of the allocated budget funds.

 How are spending reviews carried out?

 Spending reviews are carried out jointly by the Finance Ministry and the ministries that are responsible for the issue in question.
 The reviews have a two-level organisational structure.
 The process is managed by a steering committee at the state secretary level.
-The steering committee appoints a separate working group for each spending review topic and defines their tasks.
-The working groups are comprised of staff from the Finance Ministry and the competent line ministries.
-They may also draw on the expertise of invited guests, such as representatives from Germany’s supreme audit institution or authorising agencies.
+The steering committee appoints a working group and defines its task.
+The working group is comprised of staff from the Finance Ministry and the competent line ministries.
+It may also draw on the expertise of invited guests, for example from Germany’s supreme audit institution or authorising agencies.
 Academics or other experts may also be invited to participate on a case-by-case basis.

-The working groups review the impact of a measure, programme or policy area in an open process without a predetermined outcome.
-Their work is divided into three steps:
+The working group reviews the impact of a measure, programme or policy area in an open process without a predetermined outcome.
+Its work is divided into three steps:

 First, the working group surveys the relevant activities and policy frameworks as well as the government’s objectives in the policy area being examined.
 Particularly in the case of older, long-running programmes, it is important to analyse whether the objectives are still up-to-date.

 Second, the working group uses suitable indicators to measure whether the objectives have been achieved.
 The working group can draw on data from various sources.
 In some cases, extensive data is available from the relevant ministries or implementing agencies.
 Data from the Federal Statistical Office or the academic community may also be used.